lindanguyen9/ux_research_portfolio/docs/creating-a-more-verticalized-experience.md

 ## What We Learned (Selected Insights)
 1) Vertical A expects native support for entity relationships out of the box
-   Evidence: Repeated workarounds and schema gymnastics were required to represent complex account-person hierarchies; support tickets clustered around these patterns.
+   Evidence: Repeated workarounds and data schema gymnastics were required to represent complex account-person hierarchies; we saw evidence of support tickets clustered around these patterns.

 2) Vertical B’s non-technical operators need more guardrails in audience building
-   Evidence: Usability sessions and CS feedback showed error-prone segmentation flows; time-to-first-accurate-segment was high, and users leaned on power users to validate logic.
+   Evidence: Usability sessions and CS feedback indicated that customers were unhappy with the overall segmentation experience, felt like they needed to rely on costly workarounds to get the segments they wanted, and users leaned on power users to validate logic.

-3) Vertical C prioritizes speed-to-orchestration over deep customization
+3) Vertical C was operating in a highly regulated environment indicating the need for more guardrails and additional observability
-   Evidence: Field interviews emphasized pre-configured templates and best-practice flows; customers adopted quick-start patterns faster when provided opinionated defaults.
+   Evidence: In-depth interviews indicated that these marketers worked closely with compliance and legal teams in order to ensure that all communications were approved before sending to customers.
+Additionally, these customers felt like tiny paper cuts in the experience presented major issues to their communciations strategy

 4) Platform-wide, customers want guidance that reflects their operating model
-   Evidence: Interviews and internal win/loss notes highlighted that prescriptive patterns (examples, templates, governance) unlocked activation and reduced configuration debt.
+   Evidence: Interviews and internal win/loss notes highlighted clear patterns at the level of the vertical itself but that different verticals had different needs and priorities

 ## What Changed Because of the Research
-- Shipped: Account-objects beta to better support multi-entity relationships critical for Vertical A scenarios.
+- Shipped: Beta to better support the data structure for Vertical A scenarios.
 - Roadmap Influence: Audience segmentation overhaul prioritized to meet the needs of non-technical operators identified in Vertical B.
 - Sequencing: Proposed a two-track strategy—(a) invest in core data model primitives with cross-vertical leverage; (b) layer opinionated templates and guardrails by vertical to accelerate adoption without fragmenting the platform.

 ## Impact (Early Signals; Tracking In Progress)
 - Product: Clear problem framing aligned three divisions on shared primitives (data model, segmentation) while enabling verticalized accelerators.
-- Users: Reduced reliance on workarounds in early beta for account objects; clearer segmentation workflows under active redesign to reduce setup errors and review cycles.
+- Users: Reduced reliance on workarounds; clearer segmentation workflows under active redesign to reduce setup errors and review cycles.
 - Organization: Created a cross-functional cadence (Product, Design, Eng, GTM) around verticalized insights, informing PM roadmaps and enablement plans.

 Tracking in progress with instrumentation and analyses underway.
 Metrics being monitored:
-- Activation and time-to-value for targeted vertical cohorts
+- Adoption and time-to-value for targeted vertical cohorts
-- Adoption of account-objects beta and migration off legacy workarounds
+- Adoption of new features and migration off legacy workarounds
-- Segmentation error rate and review-cycle duration for non-technical operators
+- Segmentation ease of use for non-technical operators
 - Retention/churn by vertical cohort post-verticalized improvements

 Targets are being finalized with PM/DS; results will be appended once datasets stabilize across cohorts and time windows.